-- 8. Schools should keep leave records of their staff as required by the Code of Aid and are requested to send in annual leave record of teachers in August of each school year for the endorsement of the Permanent Secretary.
-The Permanent Secretary will signify his approval to the leave by endorsing the relevant leave records provided that the Permanent Secretary is satisfied that the IMC concerned has considered each application in accordance with the conditions provided by the Code of Aid, the Employment Ordinance and the instructions the Permanent Secretary from time to time issues with supporting documents. - ♦ Sample of annual summary of leave record of teachers (Attachment 2)
+- 8. Schools should keep leave records of their staff as required by the Code of Aid for Aided Schools and are requested to send in annual leave record of teachers in August of each school year for the endorsement of the Permanent Secretary.
+The Permanent Secretary will signify his approval to the leave by endorsing the relevant leave records provided that the Permanent Secretary is satisfied that the IMC concerned has considered each application in accordance with the conditions provided by the Code of Aid for Aided Schools, the Employment Ordinance and the instructions the Permanent Secretary from time to time issues with supporting documents. - ♦ Sample of annual summary of leave record of teachers (Attachment 2) - 9.
+For non-teaching staff, the leave records are not required to be sent to the Permanent Secretary for endorsement.
+Schools are reminded to keep proper and up-to-date leave records of their non-teaching staff. - Sample of annual summary of leave record of non-teaching staff (Attachment 3) - 10.
+To facilitate schools' proper leave recording of their teaching/non-teaching staff, samples of leave record of individual staff are also provided below for schools' reference: